Crowdfunding: Crowdfunding for Statue of Liberty

 In the summer of 1885, crowdfunding averted a crisis that threatened the completion of the Statue of Liberty.
 Construction of the statue's pedestal stalled due to a lack of financing.
 Fundraising efforts for the project fell short of the necessary amount by more than a third.
 New York Governor Grover Cleveland refused to appropriate city funds for the project, and Congress could not agree on a funding package.

 Recognizing the social and symbolic significance of the statue, publisher Joseph Pulitzer came to the rescue by launching a five-month fundraising campaign in his newspaper The World.
 The paper solicited contributions by publishing articles that appealed to the emotions of New Yorkers.
 Donations of all sizes poured in, ranging from $0.15 to $250.
 More than 160,000 people across America gave, including businessmen, waiters, children, and politicians.
 The paper chronicled each donation, published letters from contributors on the front page, and kept a running tally of funds raised.

 The campaign raised over $100,000 (roughly $2 million today) allowing the city to complete construction of the pedestal.
 Pulitzer and The World simultaneously saved the Statue of Liberty and gave birth to crowdfunding in American politics.

+Crowdfunding for Cairo University

+The Egyptian national leader, Mustafa Kamel, launched an initiative for public subscription in favor of establishing the first Egyptian university, and published an advertisement in Al-Ahram newspaper in October 1906 calling on Egyptians to fulfill the nation's debt and not procrastinate with it.
+Indeed, many people including school children rushed to donate, and the patriots encouraged this subscription until donations exceeded 4,400 Egyptian pounds.

+The National University was opened on December 21, 1908, in a large ceremony in the hall of the Shura Council of Laws, in the presence of Khedive Abbas II and senior statesmen and notables.
+Its director was the politician and writer Ahmed Lutfi al-Sayyid while the chairman of its board of directors was King Fouad the first.
+In 1953 the National University changed its name to Cairo University.